Table

 Example:

-• You can see less data on one page.
+• You can see less data on a page.

-• You will need a pagination to see more rows.
+• You will need pagination to see more rows.

 Tables on mobile

-The PatternFly table is designed to be fully responsive.
-When columns no longer fit within the width of the viewport, columns are stacked so that data in each row is displayed as sets of attribute-value pairs.
+The table component is designed to be fully responsive for both desktop and mobile screens.
+When columns no longer fit within the width of the viewport, they are stacked so that data in each row is displayed as sets of attribute-value pairs.